rratliff/github-aggregator/README.md

 * We use Spring MVC for the REST API, contained in the package `com.rratliff.githubaggregator.api`.
 * The Github interactions are contained in the package `com.rratliff.githubaggregator.github`.
     * No caching is implemented at this time, but it would be implemented in the `GithubService` class.
+* Uses RestClient (from Spring Framework) and Jackson (part of Spring Boot BOM) for the API interactions.

 ## Additional interesting decisions

 * Decided to use a full data model class for the User object.
 * For the repository object, we use JsonNode and fetch the specific fields we need.
 (Just 2 of them)
+* Use RestClient statusHandler to handle 404s and throw our own exception.
+* Use try-catch in the controller method to turn the UserNotFoundException into a 404 response.

 ## Naming things